dmondal123/genre-classification/README.md

 - `models/`: Saved model files.
 - `logs/`: Training logs.
 - `notebooks/`: Jupyter notebooks for data preprocessing, model training, and evaluation.
+- `src/` : Contains the functions for loading and cleaning the data, model architectue and model train files, and some miscallaneous functions.
 - `README.md`: Overview of the project and instructions for running the code.
 - `requirements.txt`: List of dependencies required to run the code.